benschw/benschw.github.io/_posts/2020-07-21-agile-architecture.md

 ### Optimize for the platform, not the local problem
 _I couldn't figure out how to fit this tenant of agile architecture into the existing framework, but I also didn't want to leave it out.
-Being agile relies on an ability to respond to change and no architecture will be able to do this if it's complexity grows at the same rate as its feature set.
+Being agile relies on an ability to respond to change and no architecture will be able to do this if its complexity grows at the same rate as its feature set.
 Hense the "Other" category_

 The benefits of the consistency acheived through shared patterns and technologies often outweigh the benefits of a software design that is optimized for a specific